rowanho/distributed_movies/README.md

 python 3.7
 pyro4

-Running the program automatically on linux:
+Running the program on linux:

-Assign the script start_script.sh permissions to execute and run the script:

-    ./start_script.sh n

-Where n is the number of replica managers to use (an integer >= 3)

-Running the program manually:

-Start the pyro name service:

-    pyro4-ns &
+    chmod +x start_script.sh
+    source start_script.sh

-Run 3 (or more) instances of replica.py
+This starts the pyro name service, 3 instances of replica.py, and frontend.py.

-    python3 replica.py n &

-Where n is the number of replica managers to use (an integer >= 3), and running replica.py n times.

-Run the front end server:

-    python3 frontend.py &

-Run the client:
+Run the client with:

-    python3 client.py &
+    python3 client.py

+To kill the processes after they are finished running, use the command:

+    kill $(jobs -p)

 Interacting with the client: